emmy-stu/AssignmentFinalv3/README.md

 Welcome to the AssignmnetFinalv3 Project!

 Our main objective is to be able to interact with the application using the API 'https://nit3213-api-h2b3-latest.onrender.com'.
+My topic was about languages.

 Dependencies that were used in the AssignmentFinalv3 Project: